 13. Walk up and/or down the Tasman Glacier at least once.
 It’s a great lesson in geology/glaciology, and a way to scout conditions for a number of nice routes.

 14. Consider having a go at Mt.
 Aspiring.
 The approach up West Matukituki and the French Ridge is a rich overall experience, well worth your time.

-15. For a reasonable price you can buy a SIM card at airport.
+15. Buy a SIM card at the airport.
 They’ll insert it into your smart phone to save you from paying hefty international rates.
 Also, pick up a plug adapter so you can keep your phones and cameras topped off.

 16. Befriend the local hut wardens and guides.
 You’ll end up with gourmet meals, movie screenings, and more beta than you know what to do with.

 17. Don’t be afraid to get your feet wet.
 Seriously.
 Get used to fording in your tennies.
 This applies for the both the braided river scene in the east, and the West Coast bush.

 18. When in Wanaka: go to the Kai Whakapai for beers, and Red Star Burger for the blue or the mofo.

 19. Pick highly motivated and like-minded individuals to ski and travel with.